atomizejs/atomizejs.github.com/background.markdown

 restart the transaction.
-Eventually, the transaction will be performed against the current values of all relevant objects, the server will verify this and will then apply the writes from the transaction log to its copies of those objects, and bump the version numbers.
-It will then confirm the commit back to the client which will similarly apply the writes the real objects and bump its version numbers.
+Eventually, the transaction will be performed against the current values of all relevant objects, the server will verify this and will then apply the writes from the transaction log to its copies of those objects, and bump their version numbers.
+It will then confirm the commit back to the client which will similarly apply the writes to the real objects and bump those version numbers.
 Finally, the client will invoke the transaction function continuation.

 Currently, because the server is implemented simply in NodeJS, there is no concurrency on the server.
 As such, no locks need to be